 Common causes of neck pain include acute and chronic cervical strain or sprain.
-Neck pain that develops from overuse—such as cradling the phone between the ear and shoulder, or poor posture while working at a computer—is considered neck strain.
+Neck pain that develops from overuse—such as cradling the phone between the ear and shoulder or poor posture while working at a computer—is considered neck strain.
 A forceful injury, such as whiplash, constitutes a neck sprain.
 Both types of injury can be successfully managed with conservative treatment.

 Persistent or recurrent neck pain, accompanied by numbness or tingling in the arms or fingers, suggests degenerative changes in the spine.
-Cervical spondylosis is a collective term describing wear and tear of the joints.
-Degeneration of cervical discs and joints may appear in young adults, but more commonly occurs after age 40.
+Cervical spondylosis is a collective term describing the wear and tear of the joints.
+Degeneration of cervical discs and joints may appear in young adults but more commonly occurs after age 40.

 - Arthritic disorders

 - Vertebral compression fracture

 - Injury to the bones, joints, or ligaments

 Varying degrees of pain, along with headache and stiffness, are common with soft tissue injuries.
 However, a stiff neck accompanied by high fever, nausea, vomiting, or sensitivity to light could indicate meningitis – a condition that requires immediate medical attention.
 Radiculopathy, or “pinched nerve,” refers to symptoms resulting from the compression of a nerve root.
 Herniated discs and/or degenerative changes alter the anatomy of the spine, affecting the nerve root branching out from the spinal cord.
 When the spinal cord itself is compressed or subjected to infection or disease, the symptoms that result are termed myelopathy.

 - Pain that radiates to the shoulder, shoulder blade, or down the arm

 - Numbness and/or tingling in the arms or hands

 - Loss of normal motor coordination in the arms or hands